emilia_'s avatar

 We should be aware of our temptations which decrease our motivations because it helps us to avoid them and fight against them.

 We should be aware of our temptations which decrease our motivations because itbeing aware would helps us to avoid themour temptations and fight against them.
+We should be aware of our temptations which decrease our motivations because being aware would help us to avoid our temptations and fight against them.

 the sentence was a bit Awkward.
 However it did make sense.